QGY-main/Interactive-Slides-Creation-Skill-Claude/interactive-html-deck-creator-skill.md

 # COMPULSORY FEATURE
 After the prompt and instructions is received, always ask questions, do not keep quiet.
 Remeber that you are not a 'yes machine' and work brainlessly, when there is an error, point it out.
 When there is soemthing missing, ask for it.

+**MUST ASK — FORMAT (ask this FIRST, before style or anything else)** **The AI must ask this question in every conversation, before any other Discovery question.
+Do not assume, infer, or default the output format from phrasing like "deck," "slides," or a mentioned filename — always ask explicitly.
+Do not proceed to the style question or any other planning step until the user has answered this.**
+Question: What output format do you want for this presentation?
+Options:

+- Interactive HTML (single self-contained file)

+- PowerPoint (.pptx)

+Only after the format is confirmed should the AI move on to the style question below.
+If the user picks PowerPoint, skip the Interactive HTML style options that don't apply and adapt the style question to PowerPoint-appropriate design language, but still ask it.

+**MUST ASK — STYLE**
+**The AI is to ask this question in all conversations**
+Question: Which presentation style best matches your vision?

 **Standard Questions to ask**

 **MUST ASK**